Equine exertional rhabdomyolysis: Returning the animal to work

 Symptoms may take several days to several weeks to subside, all depending on severity and type of ER.
 If initial symptoms have subsided a horse may be allowed turn-out.
 A horse may be returned to work if symptoms have ceased and is no longer on NSAIDs or other prescribed drugs related to treatment of ER, this can otherwise can hide signs of another bout of ER.
 If NSAIDs or other treatment drugs are needed to keep the horse comfortable, or if the horse is reluctant to continue work, the animal is not yet ready for a return to its regular training program.
 Blood tests such as Creatine Kinase Concentration (CK), Aspartate Transaminase Levels (AST), and/or Lactate Dehydrogenase (LDH) should be normal before the horse is returned to work.

 Prognosis

 Depending on the damage and destruction to the muscle tissue prognosis can vary.
 Prognosis can also vary depending on type and severity as well.
 However some signs of a positive prognosis may include, a horse being able to stay up and not lying down too much, keeping the horse quiet can also help with the healing factor, if the horse appears to be back to normal within 24 hours the prognosis outlook is better.
-There is also possibilities that a horse may showcase lameness and/or permanent damage to muscles.
+There are also possibilities that a horse may showcase lameness and/or permanent damage to muscles.
 In some cases if horse goes into kidney failure due to untreated myoglobinuria, results could be fatal.